 World's Most-Visited Tourist Attractions

-Ever heard of Everland or Lotte World?
-Most Americans have never planned a trip to these South Korean theme parks, yet they rank among the world’s 50 most-visited tourist attractions—beating out the Great Pyramids (4 million), the Taj Mahal (3 million), and Stonehenge (1 million).
+The Forbidden City is a dream destination for some Americans, but most have never researched a trip to Everland or Lotte World.
+Yet these South Korean theme parks also rank among the world’s 50 most-visited tourist attractions—beating out the Eiffel Tower (nearly 7 million), the Great Pyramids (4 million), and Stonehenge (1 million).
 And there are more surprises.

 We defined “tourist attractions” as cultural and historical sites, natural landmarks, and officially designated spaces.
-So Boston’s shop-filled Faneuil Hall Marketplace (est. 1742) made the cut, but not Minnesota’s Mall of America—with 40 million annual visitors it would otherwise have been number one.
-Short walkways and waterfront promenades also fit our definition of tourist attractions; that disqualified the Blue Ridge Parkway.
-We also excluded sights that draw almost exclusively religious pilgrims.
+So Boston’s shop-filled Faneuil Hall Marketplace (est. 1742) made the cut, but not Minnesota’s Mall of America, which, with 40 million annual visitors, would otherwise have tied for No. 4.
+Short walkways and plazas also fit our definition of tourist attractions; that disqualified the Blue Ridge Parkway.
+We also omitted beaches, bridges, and sites that draw almost exclusively religious pilgrims.